📘 MERCED COUNTY CEDS 2025–2030

 low-wage employment patterns

-A new CEDS must balance economic growth with community stabilization.
+A new CEDS must balance economic growth with community stabilization across every city and unincorporated community, not only Merced City.

 2. SWOT ANALYSIS